DQL¶

 L::logs:(message) { wildcard(message, 'error*') }

-// Query requests with abnormal response times
+// Query requests with abnormal response time

 L::access_logs:(*) {